Unsupervised Super-Resolution Data Assimilation Using Conditional Variational Autoencoders with Estimating Background Covariances via Super-Resolution: Methods

 where $\tau_0 = 0.3$, $y_0 = \pi/2$, $\delta = 0.4$, and $c$ was adjusted such that the integral of $\tau(y)$ was zero.
-This setup falls within the parameter regime of mixing barriers with strong eddies \cite{David+2017OM}, where coherent vortices persist in a statistically steady state (Section \ref{subsec:accuracy-srda}).
-The existence of these vortices simplifies evaluation because the phase of vorticity, or the large-scale flow structure, is related to errors in inference.
+This setup falls within the parameter regime of mixing barriers with strong eddies,\cite{David+2017OM} where coherent vortices persist in a statistically steady state (Section \ref{subsec:time-evolution-vorticity}).

 The initial condition was a zonal jet superimposed with random perturbations.
-The zonal jet adopted the same shape as $\tau(y)$ and satisfied the Rayleigh-Kuo inflection-point criterion, which is a necessary condition for barotropic instability.
-Perturbations were added into the vorticity field for each wavenumber, with phase and amplitude drawn from Gaussian distributions.
-The simulation data for deep learning were produced by varying these random perturbations.
+The zonal jet adopts the same shape as $\tau(y)$ and satisfies the Rayleigh-Kuo inflection-point criterion,\cite{Vallis2017Chapter9} which is a necessary condition for barotropic instability.
+Perturbations were added to the vorticity field for each wavenumber component, with phases and amplitudes drawn from Gaussian distributions.
+The data for deep learning were generated by varying these random perturbations.

 Numerical integration was conducted using the modified Euler and pseudo-spectral methods at two spatial resolutions: LR and HR.
-Table \ref{table:cfd-simulation-config} provides detailed configurations for the LR and HR.
-All simulations ran from $t = 0$ to $24$ with output time intervals set at $0.25$.
-The numerical models applying the LR and HR configurations are hereafter referred to as the LR and HR fluid models, respectively.
+Table \ref{table:cfd-simulation-config} provides detailed configurations for the LR and HR simulations.
+All simulations ran from $t = 0$ to $20$ with output time intervals of $0.25$.
+The CFD models using the LR and HR configurations are referred to as the LR and HR fluid models, respectively.